 The Engineering Services and Technology Transfer Branch (ESTTB) is composed of scientists and engineers of varying backgrounds.
 ESTTB provides technical support and technology transfer to our customers: the state regulatory authorities, the OSMRE Field Offices, OSMRE Headquarters, and academia.
 ESTTB is committed to objective and quality science.
-Technical expertise is available in the following fields: civil and mining engineering, blasting, and soil science.
+Technical expertise is available in the following fields: civil and mining engineering, blasting, graphic and web design, and soil science.

 ESTTB conducts scientific investigations to determine mining relatedness and effects; provides technical advice to its customers; teaches technical training classes; provides technical support to the TIPS program; performs special studies and oversees research contracts; and conducts technology transfer forums, workshops and other events.